 Credits earned from courses in the graduate certificate program may be applied toward a master's degree in public health (MPH).
 Students interested in enrolling in the on-campus MPH degree program must apply and be admitted through the OSU Graduate School.
-For details regarding the on-campus MPH degree program application, send an email to the public health programs manager.
+For details regarding the on-campus MPH degree program application, send an email to Suzanna Chase.
 Successful completion of the Graduate Certificate in Public Health or program courses does not guarantee admission to the MPH degree program.